 Elaborate icons and murals of the Last Judgment adorned many Eastern-rite churches in medieval and early modern Ukraine.
 The largest compilation of its kind, The World to Come includes more than eighty such images from present-day Ukraine, eastern Slovakia, and southeastern Poland, with most printed in full color.

 The Crimea Question: Identity, Transition, and Conflict

-In the early to mid-1990s, the Western media, policymakers, and academics alike warned that Crimea was a potential center of unrest in the aftermath of the Soviet Union’s dissolution.
-However, large-scale conflict in Crimea did not materialize.
-This book explores the factors that led to this largely peaceful transition, and places the situation in the larger context of conflict-prevention studies, explaining why conflict did not erupt despite a structural predisposition to ethnic, regional, and international enmity.
+This book explores the factors that led to the largely peaceful integration of Crimea into Ukraine and places the situation in the larger context of conflict-prevention studies, explaining this critical case in which conflict did not erupt despite a structural predisposition to ethnic, regional, and even international enmity.

 Ties of Kinship: Genealogy and Dynastic Marriage in Kyivan Rus´

 Christian Raffensperger tracks the dynastic marriages of the Volodimeroviči, the ruling family of Rus´.
 Using a modern scholarly approach and broad range of primary sources, he delivers a fully realized picture of the Volodimeroviči from the tenth through twelfth centuries and the first comprehensive, scholarly treatment of the subject in English.